01-edu/public/subjects/DPxAI/i-win-arguments/README.md

 - This function will do the `same` as `battleCry`, except `it will lowercase` the argument before sending it.

-> hint: you remmeber methods?
+> hint: you remember methods?

 #### Task 2: